-I left at the last moment of Benazir Bhutto sum up to meet Naheed Khan, her secretary and a former member of parliament, who was outside the meeting hall to take some telephone calls,.
+I left at the last moment of Benazir Bhutto summing up, to meet Naheed Khan, her secretary and a former member of parliament, who was outside the meeting hall to take some telephone calls.
 We had a brief chat and she was happy to see me again.
 We had some time together in exile during the early eighties.
-She invited us for the meeting of political parties on 21st November in Karachi.
-I told her that over 200 activists from AJT, the Left alliance, has been arrested and still more to go jail.
-While I was still talking to Naheed Khan, someone asked her to rush to Benazir Bhutto car as she was already in the car.
+She invited us for the meeting of political parties on 21 November in Karachi.
+I told her that more than 200 activists from AJT, the Left alliance, have been arrested and [there are] still more to go jail....

-The road out side was blocked by all the police vans that were there for security of Benazir Bhutto.
+The road outside was blocked by all the police vans that were there for security of Benazir Bhutto.

 At the meeting, it seemed that most of the participants are reading my underground life stories.
-Every one I spoke asked me not to be arrested and organize the fight.
+Every one I spoke to asked me not to be arrested and to organize the fight.
 A lot of references were made towards my great escapes.

-Earlier on the day, I went to attend a meeting of Lahore Social Forum but I was late for the meeting and meeting was over.
+Earlier on in the day, I went to attend a meeting of Lahore Social Forum but I was late for the meeting and the meeting was over.
 They were surprised to see me there.
 I met some of them and discussed the present situation.

 Several political activists and advocates have been released on bail yesterday but the campaign goes on.
-More arrests are made and some arrested one are being released on bail.
-The most pleasant surprise came from the University of Punjab, where for the second day running, thousands of students are demonstrating against the behaviors of Islami Jamiat Tulaba (Islamic Association of Students) linked to Jamat-I_Islami.
-The IJT leadership kidnapped Imran Khan and then handed over him to police.
+More arrests are made and some arrested are being released on bail.
+The most pleasant surprise came from the University of Punjab, where, for the second day running, thousands of students are demonstrating against the behaviors of Islami Jamiat Tulaba (Islamic Association of Students) linked to Jamat-I Islami.
+The IJT leadership kidnapped Imran Khan and then handed him over to the police.
 There is rebellion at the campus after 30 years of religious fundamentalist occupation.
-We discussed some measure to intervene in this movement.
+We discussed some measures to intervene into this movement.